-3.2 Component Optimization
+3.2 COMPONENT OPTIMIZATION

 During the nano-hexapod's detailed design phase, a hybrid modeling approach combining finite element analysis with multi-body dynamics was developed.
-This methodology, utilizing reduced-order flexible bodies, was created to enable both detailed component optimization and efficient system-level simulation, addressing the impracticality of a full FEM for real-time control scenarios.
+This methodology, using reduced-order flexible bodies, was created to enable both detailed component optimization and efficient system-level simulation, addressing the impracticality of a full FEM for real-time control scenarios.

 The theoretical foundations and implementation are presented in Section 3.2.1, where experimental validation was performed using an Amplified Piezoelectric Actuator.
 The framework was then applied to optimize two critical nanohexapod elements: the actuators (Section 3.2.2) and the flexible joints (Section 3.2.3).
-Through this approach, systemlevel dynamic behavior under closed-loop control conditions could be successfully predicted while detailed componentlevel optimization was facilitated.
+Through this approach, system-level dynamic behavior under closed-loop control conditions could be successfully predicted while detailed component-level optimization was facilitated.

-3.2.1 Reduced order flexible bodies
+3.2.1 REDUCED ORDER FLEXIBLE BODIES

 Components exhibiting complex dynamical behavior are frequently found to be unsuitable for direct implementation within multi-body models.
 These components are traditionally analyzed using Finite Element Analysis (FEA) software.
-However, a methodological bridge between these two analytical approaches has been established, whereby components whose dynamical properties have been determined through FEA can be successfully integrated into multi-body models [54].
-This combined multibody-FEA modeling approach presents significant advantages, as it enables the accurate FE modeling to specific elements while maintaining the computational efficiency of multi-body analysis for the broader system [116].
+However, a methodological bridge between these two analytical approaches has been established, whereby components whose dynamical properties have been determined through FEA can be successfully integrated into multi-body models [55].
+This combined multibody-FEA modeling approach presents significant advantages, as it enables the accurate FE modeling to specific elements while maintaining the computational efficiency of multi-body analysis for the broader system [117].